murchie85/CICD_ESSENTIALS/LAB1-GIT/README.md

 # LESSON 1 - CREATE A GIT REPO

 Lets get right into it:

-1. First create a subfolder for this lesson, you can call it GIT-SANDPIT
+1. First create a subfolder on your computer for this lesson, you can call it __GIT-SANDPIT__
-2. In this folder make add some random files
+2. In this folder make add some __random files__
-3. Also make a README.md file, open it up and write # GIT Sandpit , then save and close.
+3. Also make a __README.md__ file, open it up and write # GIT Sandpit , then save and close.

 Log into Github and click the plus arrow in the top right to create a new repository: